meet244/Mafia/README.md

 The game continues until either the Mafia is voted out or the Mafia successfully kills all other players.

-## How to Play

-1. **Start the Game**
-   - Visit the game link [here](#).
-   - Enter your name and join a room.

-2. **Host Starts the Game**
-   - The host starts the game, and roles are distributed.

-3. **Night and Day Phases**
-   - Follow the instructions based on your role.
-   - Discuss, vote, and try to deduce who the Mafia is.

-## Sound Effects

-The game features various sound effects to make the experience more engaging:
-- **Kill Sound**: Plays when someone is killed at night.
-- **Vote Sound**: Plays during the voting phase.
-- **Elimination Sound**: Plays when someone is voted out.

 ## Flow Diagram

 For a visual representation of the game flow and states, refer the diagram given below.